 Here is a listing of all of our shows.
-For video samples, please look under the “Gallery” tab.
+For video samples, please look under the “Video” tab.

 COMING SUMMER 2018: CAT AND MOUSE TALES Piccadilly Puppets’ new show will have kids “squeak”ing with delight as they watch several folktales featuring these furry friends and “purr” along with some early rock tunes.
 Will the cat ever catch the mouse, or can these natural enemies ever be friends?